 Since 1990, both the public liability and board legal liability self-insurance programs have been supplemented by the purchase of commercial excess insurance above the system's self-insured retention.
 The retention levels and the limits of coverage purchased have been influenced by availability in the insurance marketplace.
-During FY120 \$40 million of excess insurance was purchased for board legal and \$40 million for public liability claims.
+During FY22 \$30 million of excess insurance was purchased for board legal and \$30 million for public liability claims.

 The system annually obtains an actuarial analysis of its public liability and board legal liability self-insurance programs.
-The analysis estimates the ultimate outstanding losses and expenses (liabilities) on a discounted basis at various confidence levels.
+The analysis estimates the ultimate outstanding claims and expenses (liabilities) on a discounted basis at various confidence levels.
 The system uses the 75th percentile confidence level to determine its outstanding liabilities.
 Funding for liabilities is adjusted to smooth contributions using a five-year amortization of fund surpluses or deficits.
-When compared to the Plan assets there is a funding surplus of approximately \$ 12.2 million, representing \$ 2.3 million when amortized over five years.
+When compared to the Plan assets there is a funding deficit of approximately \$8.3 million, representing a five-year amortized debit of \$1,821,534.
 The actuarial firm also determines the amount needed to set aside for funding claims that occur during the new fiscal year.
-The combined total is the normal indicated funding contribution, which is roughly \$ 3 million.
-With the cost of commercial excess insurance and administration added, the total FY2020 funding requirement is approximately \$6.6 million.
-This amount represents an increase of roughly \$ 102,000 over the prior year.
+The combined total is the normal indicated funding contribution, which is roughly \$9.4 million.
+With the cost of commercial excess insurance and administration added, the total FY2022 funding requirement is approximately \$14.3 million.
+This amount represents an increase of roughly \$4.4 million over the prior year.

 The incidences of claims from employment practices have been increasing both nationally and locally.
-The system continues to focus greater attention on training and mediation as a means to avoid expensive and protracted litigation.
-For the period ending 6/30/20 there were estimated excess funds in the public and board legal liability self-insurance accounts of \$ 12.2 million.
+The system continues to focus greater attention on training and mediation to avoid expensive and protracted litigation.